 Saying that visiting the Playboy Mansion was cool is a textbook example of understatement.
 Like most red-blooded American men, the Playboy mansion represents your basic one-stop mecca, nirvana, and holy land all wrapped up in one silicone-padded asylum.

 As such, just visiting the place makes you the alpha male among your circle of friends.
-No matter where they’ve been, you have the trump card.
-So it shouldn’t amaze anyone that when I scammed tickets to a party in this shrine to adolescent fantasy, I was more that a little excited.
+No matter where they've been, you have the trump card.
+And I got to go there thanks to a media buyer I worked with in San Francisco who couldn't make it.
+So it shouldn't amaze anyone that when I scammed tickets to a party in this shrine to adolescent fantasy, I was more than a little excited.

 Not everybody gets to visit the Playboy Mansion.

-Wisely, Playboy wouldn’t let us drive to the mansion directly — due to the parking nightmare that would inevitably ensue — so we took cabs to UCLA where a shuttle bus picked us up.
-We half-expected them to blindfold us, so we couldn’t find our way back.
+Wisely, Playboy's PR mavens wouldn't let us drive to the mansion directly — due to the parking nightmare that would inevitably ensue — so we took cabs to UCLA, where a shuttle bus picked us up.
+We half-expected them to blindfold us, so we couldn't find our way back.

 Once passing muster, our bus of losers wound its way up the long driveway, around the outside perimeter of the grounds and up to the circular driveway in front next to a Grecian fountain.
 We climbed off the bus and were immediately greeted by Hef's “people.”
 Female people, that is.

-We assumed that, at one point or another, they were each photographed sprawled out across satin bedsheets in sexy lingerie and heels (sadly, for tonight’s party they all wore street clothes).
+We assumed that, at one point or another, they were each photographed sprawled out across satin bedsheets in sexy lingerie and heels.
+Sadly, for tonight's media party, they all wore street clothes.
+Boooooo!

 We arrive at the gates of heaven, the Playboy Mansion.